 Any member of Jubii Europe's Management Board is required to immediately report to the Chairman of the Supervisory Board any conflict of interest or potential conflict of interest that is or could be of material significance to the Company or to the member of the Management Board.
 Where the Supervisory Board decides that a particular transaction must be treated as a transaction in which a Management Board member has a conflict of interest, the Supervisory Board shall also decide on the internal decision-making process to be followed in respect thereof, provided that the relevant board member will be excluded from taking part in deliberations and/or decision-making on subjects in which he has a conflict of interest within the (narrow) meaning of Section 2:129(6) of the Dutch Civil Code (as enacted as per 1 January 2013).
+If no resolution can be adopted by the Management Board since all or the sole Management Board member(s) are conflicted in the meaning of Section 2:129(6) of the Dutch Civil Code, the Supervisory Board will resolve.
 All transactions in which there are conflicts of interest with a Management Board member are agreed on arm's length conditions.
-Decisions to engage in transactions in which conflicting interests of a Management Board member are involved, but which are of material significance to Jubii Europe and/or to the Management Board member, require the approval of the Supervisory Board.
-In the event of a conflict of interest between Jubii Europe and a Management Board member, the Company shall be represented by the person or persons designated for such purpose by the Supervisory Board (which may but need not be the Management Board member concerned).
+Decisions to engage in transactions in which conflicting interests of a Management Board member, require the approval of the Supervisory Board.